jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-2b.md

-+++
+---
+heading: Chapter 3
+title: "How Catholicism Changed the Rules of War"
+weight: 14
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "How Catholicism Changed the Rules of War" heading=  "Chapter 2b " description=  "The Holy War was then undertaken by most of the European princes.
+description: "The Holy War was then undertaken by most of the European princes.
 It made them turn their arms against people of a different religion.
-They thought those people deserved to be treated most cruelly" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-5/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/jurisprudence/part-5/chapter-3" linkftext=  "Chapter 3" icon=  "/icons/smith.png"
+They thought those people deserved to be treated most cruelly"
-+++
+---

 **This superior degree of humanity in war was introduced during the time of Popery.**

-> *Superphyics Note: Catholicism
+> *Superphysics Note: Catholicism

 We never find it among the Greeks and Romans, despite all their attainments.